JairusSW/try-as/README.md

 ## 📝 About

 This library is an addon for AssemblyScript that brings JavaScript-like exception handling to the language, allowing you to use familiar `try/catch` syntax with a custom state management system.
 This allows AssemblyScript developers to write more readable, maintainable code, while retaining the performance benefits of WebAssembly.

+## 🚨 Early Development

+The exception handling is in the early stages of development.
+Its not recommended to use this library in production yet, but please, by all means, use it and if you find an issue, help improve it!

 ## 💾 Installation